realdnchka/avatrade-test-task/README.md

 * MSTest

 #### Run
-Use follow command in root folder
+Use following command in root folder
 ```
 dotnet test
 ```